Chords | Cissy Strut

 Cissy Strut Chords: Unlocking the Groove with Mixolydian Blues

-There’s not much to say about the chords in Cissy Strut—it’s essentially a static I groove, much like #6 on my Top 10 Chord Progressions list.
+There’s seemingly not much to say about the chords in Cissy Strut—it’s essentially a static I groove, much like #6 on my Top 10 Chord Progressions list.
 The only deviation comes from an Fsus chord, which briefly takes us away from the tonic.

+While it’s tempting to say Cissy Strut is “in Mixolydian,” that wouldn’t be entirely accurate.
+It’s really just a blues—with a brief IV chord visit.
 To me, Cissy Strut is the perfect example of how you can study scales, read all the theory books, and analyse every note—but when it comes down to it, this tune only truly makes sense if you’ve spent time playing the blues.

-Cissy Strut Chord Chart | PDF + iReal Pro
+Cissy Strut Chord Chart | PDF + iReal Pro Download

 You can download this super simple chord chart as a PDF: Cissy Strut chord chart PDF.

-• The B-section melody uses the same notes in a different order but avoids the minor third.
+- The B-section melody uses the same notes in a different order but avoids the minor third.
 Like the A-section, it also begins on the root.

 To internalise the melody, listen to the original recording and sing along until you can recall both sections from memory.
 Then, visualise the C minor pentatonic scale on your fretboard, start on the root, and see if you can find the melody yourself.

-Cissy Strut is a rare instrumental jazz-funk standard that everyone can enjoy!
+A rare instrumental jazz-funk standard that everyone can enjoy

 In 2021, Rolling Stone magazine ranked it #158 on their 500 Greatest Songs of All Time list—an impressive achievement for a tune built on just three sections and two chords.